 Season salmon with salt and pepper, place on grill skin side up (does not need to have skin) until a grill mark is achieved.
 Remove salmon from grill and transfer to a baking dish.
 Bake in the oven at 350 degrees Fahrenheit for 10-12 min, for a medium cooked filet, adjust according to preference.

 In a blender, mix all Chermoula sauce ingredients together, remove rosemary from the stem, until a smooth texture is achieved, like chimichurri sauce.
 Add salt and pepper as preferred.
 In a medium pan, sauté grape tomatoes with olive oil until they become soft.
 Add green beans and carrots to tomatoes with about two-thirds of the Chermoula sauce until all ingredients are even temperature.
 Place veggies on a plate with salmon laying over the veggies.
 Drizzle Chermoula sauce over the salmon.

-Grain Bowl by Citrus & Palm at Miramonte Indian Wells Resort & Spa
+Grain Bowl by Citrus & Palm at Tommy Bahama Miramonte Resort & Spa

 2.00 oz of Red quinoa

 4.00 oz of Garbanzo beans

 3.00 oz of Broccoli